-15 Ways to Speed up Your WordPress Site
+15 Ways to Speed up WordPress

 WordPress is one of the most powerful blogging platforms.
 And I love WordPress, but I have to admit that one of its drawbacks is website speed.

 As my blog following grew, my WordPress site slowed down.
 I wanted to blame my host, but I knew there was more to it than that.
-So, I dug into the nitty gritty to find out what was wrong with my blog and I found out there was a lot wrong.
+So, I dug into the nitty-gritty to find out what was wrong with my blog and I found out there was a lot wrong.
 A lot.

 Before running and making major changes to your blog, it's probably a good idea if speed is really an issue.

 How to Find Out if Your Blog is Slow